LonelyGuy-SE1/FilePhantom/README.md

 ## Overview

 This application indexes text files in a chosen directory and allows you to search them.
-1.  **Basic Search**: Filters files using keyword matching.
-2.  **AI-Assisted Refinement**: Sends candidates to the Parallax runtime to be re-ranked by the active model.
+1.  **AI-Assisted Search**: Sends all indexed files to the Parallax runtime to be semantically ranked by the active model based on your natural language query.

 ## Prerequisites